Punktum-dk/epp-service-specification/README.md

 - [transfer domain](#transfer-domain), for use for changing registrar
 - [create domain](#create-domain), for use for registering a domain name offered from a waiting list

-Please see the command descriptions for more details.
+Please see the individual command descriptions for more details.

 For registration of domain names offered from a waiting list, the `AuthInfo` field is utilized for the [create domain](#create-domain), the format of the token is however in this context is simpler.